logicalclocks/hops-docs/docs/user_guide/hopsfs.rst

 Formating NameNode
 ~~~~~~~~~~~~~~~~~~
-Running the format command on any NameNode **truncates** all the tables in the database and insert defaults in the tables.
+Running the format command on any NameNode **truncates** all the tables in the database and inserts defaults in the tables.
 NDB atomically performs the **truncate** operation which can fail or take very long time to complete for very large tables.
-In such cases run the **/hdfs namenode -dropAndCreateDB** command to drop and recreate the database followed by the **format** command to insert default values in the database tables.
+In such cases run the **/hdfs namenode -dropAndCreateDB** command first to drop and recreate the database followed by the **format** command to insert default values in the database tables.
+In NDB dropping and recreating a database is much quicker than truncating the tables in the database.

 Adding/Removing NameNodes
 ~~~~~~~~~~~~~~~~~~~~~~~~~
-As the namenodes are stateless any NameNode can be removed during operation.
-All going operations that fail due to stopping the NameNode are automatically forwarded by the clients and the datanodes to remaining namenodes in the system.
+As the namenodes are stateless any NameNode can be removed with out effecting the state of the system.
+All going operations that fail due to stopping the NameNode are automatically forwarded by the clients to the remaining namenodes in the system.

-Similarly, the clients and the datanodes automatically find out the newly started namenodes.
-See :ref:`client configuration parameters <client-conf-parameters>` that determins how quickly a new NameNode starts receiving requests from the existing clients.
+Similarly, the clients automatically discover the newly started namenodes.
+See :ref:`client configuration parameters <client-conf-parameters>` that determines how quickly a new NameNode starts receiving requests from the existing clients.

 HopsFS Clients